Enum cexpr::nom::IResult

 fn map_err<N, F>(self, f: F) -> IResult<I, O, N> where F: FnOnce(Err<I, E>) -> Err<I, N>

-Maps a IResult<I, O, E>
+Maps a IResult<I, O, E> to IResult<I, O, N> by appling a function

-to a contained Error
+to a contained Error value, leaving Done and Incomplete value

 untouched.